Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **Q: I want a specific tool to start first, how can I do that?**

     **A:** Assign a brim, a skirt, a raft to it.
 This overrides the hierarchy and will make it go first.

+- **Q: Why do I have two grey areas on my buildplate in Cura?**

+  **A:** The tradeoff of having two nozzles is the print area reduced by the X offset on both sides.
+Think about it: if the extruders need to reach the same points, those point must be within a certain range.
+Makes sense?

+- **Q: My two merged parts have some issues, and the Gcode is full of missing parts.**

+  **A:** You can try to solve merging an union issues with the per-model settings tab.
+If it's not what you were looking for, take a look at the [Mesh fixes settings](https://support.ultimaker.com/hc/en-us/articles/360012614159-Mesh-fixes-settings).

 - **Q: **Do I need two separate part cooling fans?****